This node provides ROS service calls and topics to calibrate the rc_visard to a robot (aka hand-eye calibration).

 /tf_static and only broadcast again if the advertised ROS services

 get_calibration are called.

 After the calibration transform is calculated and tested, it should be saved to the rc_visard (

 For detailed instructions on the calibration routine consult the rc_visard manual: https://doc.rc-visard.com.

 This package relies on git submodules for the cpr library which need to be initialized before building from source.

-host: The IP address or hostname of the rc_visard that should be calibrated.
+deviceis not used: The IP address or hostname of the rc_visard that should be calibrated.

 rc_visard_frame_id: Name of the frame on the rc_visard when calibrating.
 Default: "camera"